FSecureLABS/z3_and_angr_binary_analysis_workshop/README.md

 ## Setup

-All code in Python3 and you should only need to install [Angr](http://angr.io/).
+All code is in Python3 and you should only need to install the [Angr](http://angr.io/) binary analysis framework.

 ```
 mkvirtualenv --python=$(which python3) angr && python -m pip install angr